Misterbabou/gptwol/README.md

     restart: unless-stopped
     environment:
       - PORT=8080 #Free Port on Your host default is 5000
+      #- TZ=Europe/Paris #Uncomment and set your timezone for Cron default is UTC
       #- DISABLE_ADD_DEL=1 #Uncomment this line to disable Add or delete Computers default is to allow
       #- DISABLE_REFRESH=1 #Uncomment this line to prevent your browser to refresh Computer status default is to allow
       #- REFRESH_PING=15 # Uncomment this line to change ping status check, can be 15 or 60 (seconds) default value is 30 seconds